Prevention and Recovery

 - Don’t be afraid to “make waves” if you feel threatened.
 If you feel you are being pressured or coerced into sexual activity against your will, don’t hesitate to state your feelings in order to get out of the situation.
 Better a few minutes of social awkwardness and embarrassment than the trauma of sexual assault.

-- Voluntary consent cannot be given if a person is intoxicated or impaired.
+- Voluntary consent cannot be given if a person is incapacitated, including incapacitated by alcohol.
 (Alcohol is a factor in a very high percentage of sexual assaults)

 Recovery / Coping with long-term effects

 Sometimes months or even years after an assault, survivors re-experience feelings they had immediately following the attack.
 Talking to someone–be it a friend, clergy, crisis hotline or counselor can be a helpful way to work through fears and feelings.
 Whether you (or a friend) were sexually assaulted recently or sometime in the past, you do not have to deal with these feelings alone.
 There are many resources on campus and in the surrounding community that can help you get your life back on track and begin the healing process.